Injection Molded Parts

 A hot-runner mold eliminates the solidification of the sprue and runner by locating heaters around the corresponding runner channels.
 As the plastic in the mold cavity solidifies, the material in the sprue and runner channels remains molten and ready to be injected into the cavity in the next cycle.

 Injection Molding Machines

-Two alternative injection systems to the reciprocating screw: (a) screw preplasticizer, and (b) plunger type
+Alternative injection systems to the reciprocating screw machine: (a) screw-plasticizer, and (b) plunger type

-Clamping Units.
-Clamping designs are of three types: toggle, hydraulic, and hydromechanical.
-Toggle clamps include various designs.
-An actuator moves the crosshead forward, extending the toggle links to push the moving platen toward a closed position.
-At the beginning of the movement, mechanical advantage is low and speed is high; but near the end of the stroke, the reverse is true.
-Thus, toggle clamps provide both high speed and high force at different points in the cycle when they are desirable.
-They are actuated either by hydraulic cylinders or ball screws driven by electric motors.
-Toggle-clamp units seem most suited to relatively low-tonnage machines.
+- Toggle clamps: Toggle clamps have various designs.
+They have an actuator that moves the crosshead forward, extending the toggle link so it pushes the moving platen toward a closed position.
+At the beginning of a movement, the mechanical advantage is low and the speed is high.
+Near the end of the stroke, the opposite is true.
+As a result, toggle clamps provide high speed and high force at different points in the cycle when they’re desirable.
+Hydraulic cylinders or ball screws driven by electric motors actuate them.
+Toggle-clamp units are generally best suited for low-tonnage machines.

-Two clamping designs: (a) one possible toggle clamp design (1) open and (2) closed; and (b) hydraulic clamping (1) open and (2) closed.
-Tie rods used to guide movuing platens not shown.
+Two clamping designs: (a) one possible toggle clamp design in which (1) is open and (2) is closed; (b) a hydraulic clamping design in which (1) is open and (2) is closed.
+The tie rods used to guide a moving platen is not shown.

 - Hydraulic clamps: Hydraulic clamps are used on higher-tonnage injection molding machines.
 They typically range between 1,300 and 8,900 kilonewtons (150 and 1,000 tons).
 The units are more flexible than toggle clamps in regard to setting the tonnage at given positions during a stroke.